QiminZhang77/QiminZhang77.github.io/_pages/about.md

 Research
 ======
-My research interests lie in algorithm design and machine learning, and particularly their applications in healthcare and diagnostics.
+My research interests lie in **algorithm design** and **machine learning**, and particularly their applications in healthcare and diagnostics.
 Also, I am interested in designing machine learning models for resource allocation in high throughput computing since I realized that many bioinformatics workflows consists of hundreds or thousands of tasks that vary from short serial tasks to very large parallel tasks.

-Currently I am working on designing algorithms and developing softwares for the following research topics:
+Currently I am working on **designing algorithms** and **developing softwares** for the following research topics:
 - transcriptome assembly
 - single-cell RNA-seq data analysis
 - assembly with spatial transcriptomic data

 Software
 ======
-**Scallop2** is a reference-based transcriptome assembler that enables accurate assembly of transcriptomes at single-cell resolution (with Smart-seq3 data) and bulk level (with Illumina paired-end data).
+Open source software **Scallop2** is an improved reference-based transcriptome assembler that enables accurate assembly of transcriptomes at both **single-cell resolution** (with Smart-seq3 data) and **bulk level** (with Illumina paired-end data).
 Software is available at [github](https://github.com/Shao-Group/scallop2) and developed using C++.
 Scallop2 has been published at [Nature Computational Science](https://rdcu.be/cJ0Oa).

 Contact
 ======